Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Results

-We performed CS-VQE quantum experiments for ten points along the binding PEC of \ce{N2}, evenly spaced between $0.8\angstrom-2\angstrom$, the results of which may be viewed in Figure \ref{fig:final_PEC}.
-In Figure \ref{fig:PEC} we saw the conventional quantum chemistry techniques examined here (ROHF, MP2, CISD, CCSD and CCSD(T)) struggle to capture the FCI energy for \ce{N2}.
+In Figure \ref{fig:final_PEC} we see the single-reference quantum chemistry techniques - ROHF, MP2, CISD, CCSD and CCSD(T) - struggling to capture the FCI energy for \ce{N2}.
 This holds especially true in the dissociation limit where there is no agreement between the different approaches.
-While the conventional techniques yield relatively low error around the equilibirum length at $1.195\angstrom$ (albeit not within chemical precision), they incur large error at stretched bond lengths due to a failure of restricted open-shell Hartree-Fock to describe static correlation.
-Regardless, our 5-qubit CS-VQE simulations maintain errors below $1$eV throughout most of the evaluated interatomic separations, as seen in Figure \ref{fig:final_PEC}, despite being initialized from the same ROHF reference state.
-Moreover, past $1.73\angstrom$ the quantum computer outperforms CCSD(T), the `gold standard' of quantum chemistry.
-In Figure \ref{fig:washington_VQE} we show the explicit VQE optimization and noise-amplified data running on \textit{ibm\_washington} for the maximum bond length of $2\angstrom$, which achieves an FCI error of $122$ meV -- just under three times the threshold of chemical precision at $43$ meV.
+While the conventional techniques yield relatively low error around the equilibirum length at $1.192\angstrom$ (albeit not within the target algorithmic accuracy of $43$~meV), they incur large error at stretched bond lengths due to a failure of restricted open-shell Hartree-Fock to describe static correlation.
+Furthermore, we see instances of non-variationality, which becomes apparent at $1.140 \angstrom$ for MP2, $1.706 \angstrom$ for CCSD(T) and $1.728 \angstrom$ CCSD.
+For the CAS methods, we do not capture the bond breaking appropriately until the active space is expanded to (6o,6e) or (7o,8e), corresponding with 12 and 14 qubit subspaces.

+On the other hand, our 5-qubit CS-VQE hardware experiments produce mean errors between $47$~meV and $1.2$~eV throughout the evaluated interatomic separations and remain below $1$~eV for all but two of the bond lengths ($1.333 \angstrom$ and $1.467 \angstrom$).
+From direct diagonalization (the CS-DD curve in Figure \ref{fig:final_PEC}) we see a true error range of $0.5$~eV to $0.8$~eV along the \ce{N2} PEC.
+Our quantum simulations outperform all the single-reference techniques in capturing the bond dissociation behaviour; indeed, beyond an interatomic separation of $1.351 \angstrom$ the 5-qubit contextual subspace calculation yields lower errors than CISD and MP2, and outperforms CCSD(T) after $1.834 \angstrom$, the `gold standard' of quantum chemistry.

+Turning now to the multiconfigurational approaches, our CS-VQE experiments produce lower error than CASCI/CASSCF (4o,2e) and (5o,4e) for every bond length, despite them corresponding with 8- and 10-qubit subspaces.
+In order for CAS to capture the dissociation satisfactorily, it needs at least the (6o,6e) space to describe the triple bond between nitrogen atoms appropriately; this is precisely what we find in Figure \ref{fig:final_PEC}.
+While the (6o,6e) and (7o,8e) calculations do yield improved errors, particularly towards the dissociation limit, we stress that they correspond with 12- and 14-qubit subspaces.
+Contextual subspaces of the same size yield considerably lower error than CAS in this instance (assessed through direct diagonalization), albeit caveated with the added challenge of running hardware experiments of that scale, which could prohibit us from achieving this in practice.